jonathanmoregard/intender/cursor_instructions/PUSH_GUIDE.md

 ## How to set version & commit

-1. **Analyze changes**: start with `git diff HEAD master` and run commands until you have a clear idea of the changes
+1. **Analyze changes**: start with `git diff master HEAD` and run commands until you have a clear idea of the changes
 2. **Create commit summary**: writes succinct title + paragraph summary in chat window
 3. **Check version**: `npm run version:check`
 4. **Suggest version bump**: AI analyzes changes and suggests semantic version